 The University of Sydney’s medical programme included overseas partnerships, incredible learning experiences, and access to amazing simulation dummies and remote surgical robots, among other impressive features, he said.

-The projects and programmes available to him during his first three years in Australia have been “ideal for self-driven learners”, he said, and provided him with great preparation for being a doctor, much time being spent in hospitals working with qualified professionals across a wide range of specialist areas.
+He said that the projects and programmes during his first three years in Australia were “ideal for self-driven learners”, providing excellent preparation for being a doctor, with plenty of time spent in hospitals working with qualified professionals across a wide range of specialist areas.

 He is still undecided about his specialty but is relishing the chance to experience every area.